devsiwedding/devsiwedding.github.io/_posts/2020-02-16-accommodation_live.md

 image: assets/images/pic110.jpg
 ---

-Where to stay: recommendations for where to stay while you're in town
+<b>Where to stay:</b> recommendations for where to stay while you're in town

-Duxbury information: ideas for fun things to do when you're visiting Duxbury and beyond.
+<b>Duxbury information:</b> ideas for fun things to do when you're visiting Duxbury and beyond.

-Schedule: details about the wedding weekend plans for Friday, Saturday and Sunday
+<b>Schedule:</b> details about the wedding weekend plans for Friday, Saturday and Sunday

-Our story: learn more about Devon and Simon's story.
+<b>Our story:</b> learn more about Devon and Simon's story.
 Coming soon!

-Photos: check out photos from some of our adventures together.
+<b>Photos:</b> check out photos from some of our adventures together.
 Coming soon!